All Episodes

 And that is doing a disservice to the American and to real American interests.

-That is meant to get people to give money and support to Israel to support that state remaining, even though that's not always true.
+When you have a guy like Netanyahu coming out and saying this could be the end of Israel, that is meant to get people to give money and support to Israel to support that state remaining, even though that's not always true.

-It's like the the boy that cried Wolf.
+It's like the boy that cried wolf.

-I get that they have enemies, and I get that they have there's some interesting things that happen.
+I get that they have enemies and I get that they have, there's some interesting things that happen.

 So I understand that.